MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-container-instances-as-jenkins-build-agent.md

 1. Set **Launch method** to **Launch agent by connecting to the master**.

-1. Verify that all required fields have been specified or entered:
+1. Verify that all required fields have been specified or entered.

 1. Select **Save**.